cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-14-gas-meter.md

 ## New Information

-Let's say you landed on values you think are reasonable.
-Save them in `x/checkers/types/keys.go`:
+Now that you have landed on values that you think are reasonable, save them in `x/checkers/types/keys.go`:

 ```go
 const (